chirogocki/docker/SBC_cluster/README.md

 ## OS
 ### Distribution

 Using [DietPi](https://dietpi.com/) OS because it's fully optimized according to this specific hardware.
-And, of course, it's Debian.
+And, of course, it's **Debian**.
 Considering low storage support for these SBC, mounted shares are used.
 Here is why I choose NFS :

 ![benchmark](../pictures/SBC/benchmark.png)